Allegations of Embezzlement, Money Laundering and Tax Fraud Haunt the New Chairman of the National Alliance

 Corporate Treasurer Jayne "Jan" Cartwright: The National Alliance corporation is represented by long-time NA member Jan Cartwright who serves as the LLC treasurer and appears to maintain some level of continuity with the old NA regime when it was run by Erich Gliebe.

 NAHQ Staff Supervisor Garland DeCourcy: Another long-time National Alliance member, DeCourcy, 50, appears to be directing staff activities and work projects on the National Alliance compound.
 A scrappy, chain-smoking former NA state organizer who carries a pistol in her purse, DeCourcy wrote on a survivalist blog in 2013 that citizens should kill police officers if they raid the home of an innocent family.
-"The thing is, if a cop is scared then BACK THE FUCK OFF!" she wrote.
+"The thing is, if a cop is scared then BACK THE F--- OFF!" she wrote.
 An avid "back to the land" advocate, DeCourcy's Google Plus page says her interests include raising rabbits, chickens, children and "wacky homesteading."
 She seems to have been brought on staff to oversee reconstruction of the NA's long-neglected, crumbling infrastructure as well as to direct a self-sufficiency strategy for NAHQ.
 According to Dilloway, DeCourcy is putting in vegetable gardens and supervising the construction of livestock housing on the site, suggesting Williams intends on having a number of people living permanently on the Alliance property in the coming months.

 Williams rented the downstairs apartment in Robert DeMarais' residence, near the compound, for DeCourcy to live in after she became ill in the mold-infested main building.
 Dilloway described DeMarais, the NA's former business manager, as "two-faced" and suspected he was reporting his daily activities to Williams.